Poland–Serbia relations

-Polish-Serbian relations are foreign relations between Poland and Serbia.
-Diplomatic relations have been maintained since Poland and the Kingdom of Serbs, Croats and Slovenes established them in 1919.
+Poland and Serbia maintain diplomatic relations established between Poland and the Kingdom of Yugoslavia in 1919.
+From 1919 to 2006, Poland maintained relations with the Kingdom of Yugoslavia, the Socialist Federal Republic of Yugoslavia (SFRY), and the Federal Republic of Yugoslavia (FRY) (later Serbia and Montenegro), of which Serbia is considered shared (SFRY) or sole (FRY) legal successor.

+History

 Middle Ages

 Queen Jadwiga of Poland (r.
 1384–99) had partial Serbian ancestry, through King Stefan Dragutin (r.
 1276–82) of the Nemanjić dynasty.
 Serbian fiddlers (guslars) were mentioned at the court of Polish king Władysław II Jagiełło (r.
 1386–1434) in 1415.

 Polish knight Zawisza Czarny, who joined Hungarian–Bohemian King Sigismund's war against the Ottomans, fell at the Golubac fortress in eastern Serbia in 1428; there is a commemorative plaque on the fortress in his honour (Česma Zaviše Crnog).
 Hungarian commander John Hunyadi led a long campaign against the Ottomans in 1443–44, accompanied by Polish king Władysław III, Serbian despot Đurađ Branković, Wallachian voivode Vlad II Dracul, and a Polish contingent.
 They marched throughout Serbia and defeated the Ottomans at Niš.

 The Polish hussars (cavalry) originated in mercenary units of exiled Serbian warriors, the concept having originated in Serbia in the late 14th century.
 The oldest mention of hussars in Polish documents date to 1500, although they were probably in service earlier.

-Early modern history

 After the Ottoman conquest of Serbia, Serbian guslars (fiddlers) found refuge throughout Europe, as mentioned in sources.
 Polish poets of the 17th century mentioned Serbian epic poetry and the gusle in their works.
 In a poem published in 1612, Kasper Miaskowski wrote that "the Serbian gusle and gaidas will overwhelm Shrove Tuesday" (Serbskie skrzypki i dudy ostatek zagluszą).
 In the idyll named Śpiewacy, published in 1663, Józef Bartłomiej Zimorowic used the phrase "to sing to the Serbian gusle" (przy Serbskich gęślach śpiewać).